 If one spouse wishes to retain the real estate, dividing real estate in divorce becomes more complicated.
 A Special Warranty Deed, which states that one spouse is now the sole owner of the property, must be signed by the spouse relinquishing their interest in the property and filed with the appropriate clerk in the county where the property is located.
 If any outstanding mortgage exists on the property, it will need to be refinanced to remove the name of the spouse who no longer owns the property.
 Failing to refinance the mortgage could expose the non-owner spouse to liability for the remaining debt on the property, regardless of the fact that they no longer have any ownership interest in the property.

 If the parties are unable to refinance the mortgage, the spouse transferring their interest in the property can be protected from liability via a Deed of Trust to Secure Assumption, which is signed by the spouse retaining the property and names the person transferring their interest in the property as a beneficiary.
-A Deed of Trust states that the spouse receiving the property assumes liability for any debt on the property, but it allows the transferring spouse to foreclose on the property if the receiving spouse fails to make payments.Explore Your Options with an Experienced Divorce Lawyer in the Dallas Area
+A Deed of Trust states that the spouse receiving the property assumes liability for any debt on the property, but it allows the transferring spouse to foreclose if the receiving spouse fails to make payments.Explore Your Options with an Experienced Divorce Lawyer in the Dallas Area